Pension Gap for the self-employed

 You may seek the expertise of a tax accountant to get a full review of your personal pension plan and your drawdown plan once the pension is due to be extracted.
 Your accountants may also help you to discover potential benefits and reliefs that come along when you register under a particular pension scheme.

-Clear House Accountants are professional Accountants in London, who have been working for a considerable number of years with self-employed individuals.
+Clear House Accountants are professional accountants who have been working for a considerable number of years with self-employed individuals.
 Our team of in-house tax accountants guide our clients on how they can adopt pension schemes while utilising tax reliefs.
 Speak to us to learn more.